 Here are the warning signs you need to look out for…

-Curb stoners and title washers
+Flood cars, “curb stoners” and title washers

-Dishonest people take flooded vehicles into certain states where they can easily wash the titles.
-That action removes any evidence that the vehicle was ever in a flood.
+Washing is a euphemism for action that removes any evidence that the vehicle was ever in a flood.
 Cars with washed titles can then be sold to any dealership across the country that either doesn’t know or doesn’t care that they’re buying a flood vehicle.

-These cars often end up in the hands of ‘curb stoners,’ which are illegal dealers who run ads in the paper.
+These cars often end up in the hands of “curb stoners,” which are illegal dealers who run ads in the paper.
 They pretend they’re selling their sister’s car or their mother’s car and they hope you don’t know what they know.